kora-projects/kora-docs/mkdocs/docs/en/documentation/camunda7-bpmn.md

     6. Name of [load](https://docs.camunda.org/javadoc/camunda-bpm-platform/7.21/org/camunda/bpm/engine/repository/DeploymentBuilder.html) resources
     7. Flag that says that only modified resources should be loaded
     8. Paths to find BPMN/FORM/DMN resources that will be loaded into the engine after startup
-    9. Whether to enable parallel loading, which slightly improves the engine startup speed
+    9. Delay before deploying new resources to engine
-    10. Whether to check for incomplete engine configuration requests
+    10. Whether to enable parallel loading, which slightly improves the engine startup speed
-    11. Path for the license file [Camunda 7](https://docs.camunda.org/manual/7.21/user-guide/license-use/)
+    11. Whether to check for incomplete engine configuration requests
     12. Camunda administrator identifier (optional)
     13. Camunda Administrator Password (optional)
     14. Camunda Administrator Name (optional)